 Hey everyone, Jewelle here!
 As far as scrapping goes I have always had one foot stuck in the digi world and one in the paper world.
 I enjoy the wonderful dimension you can get from paper and the exactness you can get from digi.
 Those reasons are why I enjoy hybrid scrapping so much!
-I know that it can be intimidating to step from your comfort zone and dive into something new, but I know you can do it!.
+I know that it can be intimidating to step from your comfort zone and dive into something new, but I know you can do it!
 Today I’m sharing with you some hybrid card basics that will hopefully give a nudge to those of you who have been thinking about giving hybrid a try.
-I know some of you are asking “Why hybrid card basics and not just hybrid basics?”
-I think that card making is the easiest hybrid project to start with when diving into hybrid.
+I know some of you are asking “Why hybrid card basics and not just hybrid basics?” well, I think that card making is the easiest hybrid project to start with when diving into hybrid.
 Lets go over some basic supplies you need to make a card:

 - Imagery software (Photoshop, PSE, GIMP, SBC, CraftArtist, etc)

 - Printer or access to a copy spot that prints color